VPC Deployment Installation

 Create a Kubernetes Secret to pull the docker images required by the helm chart.
 This requires the JSON file provided by Validio.

-export PULL_CONTAINERS_KEY=/home/user/Downloads/validio-docker-registry.json
+export VALIDIO_SECRET=/home/user/Downloads/validio-secret.json

 Then, add the Kubernetes Secret:

-kubectl -n validio create secret docker-registry artifact-registry --docker-server=https://europe-docker.pkg.dev --docker-username=_json_key --docker-password="$(cat ${PULL_CONTAINERS_KEY})"
+kubectl -n validio create secret docker-registry artifact-registry --docker-server=https://europe-docker.pkg.dev --docker-username=_json_key --docker-password="$(cat ${VALIDIO_SECRET})"

 3. Install the helm chart